blockiosaurus/speedrun-xnft/README.md

 ![Preview](./assets/Preview.png)

 The Honeypot fields client is designed to operate as both an xNFT and web app.
 Currently only the Phantom Wallet is supported.
+Link to [Solana program backend](https://github.com/blockiosaurus/speedrun-program).

 # Play the Demo
 The current demo is hosted at https://speedrun-xnft.vercel.app/